 Student satisfaction at a college or university plays a role in the success of both the student and the institution, including higher student retention rates.
 When discussing student satisfaction, it is important to not only look at the student's satisfaction with his or her academic program, but with his or her satisfaction with the entire campus experience.

 The Student Satisfaction Inventory (SSI), published by Noel-Levitz, collects information about student satisfaction within multiple areas of higher education, including but not limited to Academic Advising, Campus Support Services, Safety and Security, and Campus Life.

 University of Cincinnati has participated in this survey for 10 years, and the results of the survey have contributed to significant changes on campus, improving students' educational and campus life experiences.
 Please contact Institutional Research with requests for reports of the SSI data.

-Login with your UC credentials to view the results from previous SSI surveys.
+Login to Bearcats Landing with your UC credentials to view the results from previous SSI surveys.

 The Office of Institutional Research has several staff members with training and experience in survey development and administration.
 We may be available, depending on workload, to consult with you on:

 - Survey design and item development